Nuestman/udrive-lms/WEEK1_PROGRESS.md

 1. Open pgAdmin
 2. Refresh your database
 3. Check `Tables` folder - you should see 17 tables
-4. Open `user_profiles` table - you should see 6 users
+4. Open `users` table - you should see 6 users

 ### Step 4: Test Login Credentials